mandatoryprogrammer/thermoptic/README.md

 ### What if I want to use another upstream HTTP/SOCKS proxy with this?

 `thermoptic` now routes the controlled Chrome instance through an internal `proxyrouter` service, so you can point Chrome at upstream HTTP or SOCKS proxies (including ones that require credentials).
 Set the upstream proxy URI by editing the `UPSTREAM_PROXY` value in `docker-compose.yml` under the `proxyrouter` service.
 When you leave it empty, Chrome talks directly to the internet through the unauthenticated in-cluster proxy.

-Example:
+Example for setting an upstream SOCKS proxy:

 ```yaml
   proxyrouter: